Addiction Statistics – 2021

 Use of Illicit Drugs in Grades 8, 10, and 12

-Over 1/3 of 8th 10th and 12th graders have used illicit drugs at some stage of their life.
+Over 1/3 of 8th 10th and 12th graders have used illicit drugs at some stage in their life.

 Percentage of High School Students Using Cocaine by Gender, Ethnicity, and Sexual Identity